samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 ***Familiarity.*** Here are the meanings of the terms in the table’s Familiarity column:

-* “Permanent circle” means a permanent teleportation circle whose sigil sequence you know.
+* "Permanent circle" means a permanent teleportation circle whose sigil sequence you know.
-* “Linked object” means you possess an object taken from the desired destination within the last six months, such as a book from a wizard’s library.
+* "Linked object" means you possess an object taken from the desired destination within the last six months, such as a book from a wizard’s library.
-* “Very familiar” is a place you have visited often, a place you have carefully studied, or a place you can see when you cast the spell.
+* "Very familiar" is a place you have visited often, a place you have carefully studied, or a place you can see when you cast the spell.
-* “Seen casually” is a place you have seen more than once but with which you aren’t very familiar.
+* "Seen casually" is a place you have seen more than once but with which you aren’t very familiar.
-* “Viewed once or described” is a place you have seen once, possibly using magic, or a place you know through someone else’s description, perhaps from a map.
+* "Viewed once or described" is a place you have seen once, possibly using magic, or a place you know through someone else’s description, perhaps from a map.
-* “False destination” is a place that doesn’t exist.
+* "False destination" is a place that doesn’t exist.
 Perhaps you tried to scry an enemy’s sanctum but instead viewed an illusion, or you are attempting to teleport to a location that no longer exists.

 ***Mishap.*** The spell’s unpredictable magic results in a difficult journey.
 Each teleporting creature (or the target object) takes 3d10 Force damage, and the DM rerolls on the table to see where you wind up (multiple mishaps can occur, dealing damage each time).